neillturner/cfndsl_examples/README.md

 # Cfndsl Examples
 Cloud Formation examples and samples for cfndsl ruby coding https://github.com/stevenjack/cfndsl

-docFind all the types at: https://github.com/stevenjack/cfndsl/blob/master/lib/cfndsl/aws_types.yaml
+Find all the types at: https://github.com/stevenjack/cfndsl/blob/master/lib/cfndsl/aws_types.yaml

 this have been built using cfn2dsl